xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

 complex, so how can procedure Assignment know what  type  of data is left in register D0?

-Again,  the  answer  is  simple:    We'll  just  _ASK_  procedure Expression!
+Again,  the  answer  is  simple:    We'll  just  _ask_  procedure Expression!
 The answer can be returned as a function value.

 All of this requires several procedures to be  modified,  but the